Skip to main contentSkip to footer

 Types of Assessments

-Assessments will include daily assignments, quizzes relating to the homework assignments, four exams covering 1-2 chapters each, and a cumulative final exam on the last day the course meets.
+Assessments will include daily group work assignments, homework assignments, four exams covering 1-2 chapters each, and a cumulative final exam on the last day the course meets.

 "Applied Calculus for the Managerial, Life, and Social Sciences: a Brief Approach," by S.T.
 Tan (10th edition), ISBN: 9781285464640.
 Please note that this is *not* a ZTC textbook, so purchasing or renting a copy will be necessary.